NC Covid Facts

-As of Sept 20, 99.3% of people in NC posed no threat of passing along COVID-19 to anyone, and more than four out of five (81.8%) of adult North Carolinians are estimated to be immune.
-This even takes into account the delta variant.
+As of March 14, 99.9% of people in NC posed no threat of passing along COVID-19 to anyone, and about 47 of 50 (94.4%) of adult North Carolinians are estimated to have some level of immunity, either through at least partial vaccination or previous infection.

-Active cases, which are the ones who can spread the virus, represent 0.7% (seven-tenths of one percent) of NC’s population. (note: active cases are lab confirmed cases of COVID-19 minus recoveries and deaths).
+Active cases, which are the ones who can spread the virus, represent just over 0.3% of NC’s population. (note: active cases are lab confirmed cases of COVID-19 minus recoveries and deaths).

-When you combine adults with natural immunity with those with vaccine induced immunity, 81.8% of all North Carolina adults are immune to Covid.
+When you combine adults with natural immunity with those with vaccine induced immunity, 94.4% of all North Carolina adults have some level of immunity to Covid.
 Recall that Cooper’s standard of immunity was two-thirds (66.7%) of adult North Carolinians partially vaccinated.
-According to Cooper’s own metrics, North Carolina very likely has already achieved herd immunity.
+According to Cooper’s own metrics, North Carolina long, long ago achieved herd immunity.